TeodorVecerdi/Vecerdi.Extensions.DependencyInjection/README.md

 A modern dependency injection library for Unity that brings Microsoft's dependency injection container to Unity projects with seamless integration and automatic service injection.

+See also [Vecerdi.Extensions.DependencyInjection.SourceGenerator](https://github.com/TeodorVecerdi/Vecerdi.Extensions.DependencyInjection.SourceGenerator) for a more performant and reflection-free solution to injecting services.

 ## Features

 - 🎯 **Property-based injection** using attributes